shogun-toolbox/shogun/doc/cookbook/source/examples/multiclass/ecoc_random.rst

 Example
 -------

 Imagine we have files with training and test data.
-We create CDenseFeatures (here 64 bit floats aka RealFeatures) and :sgclass:`CMulticlassLabels` as
+We create DenseFeatures (here 64 bit floats aka RealFeatures) and :sgclass:`MulticlassLabels` as

 .. sgexample:: ecoc_random.sg:create_features

-We use :sgclass:`CLibLinear` as base classifier and create an instance of :sgclass:`CLibLinear`.
+We use :sgclass:`LibLinear` as base classifier and create an instance of :sgclass:`LibLinear`.
 (`See the linear SVM cookbook <http://shogun.ml/cookbook/latest/examples/binary/linear_support_vector_machine.html>`_)

 .. sgexample:: ecoc_random.sg:create_classifier